rudderlabs/rudderstack-docs/destinations/business-messaging/kustomer.md

 - **Enable generic title for Screen events:** Enable this option to track all Screen events with generic name `Screen-Viewed`

 {% hint style="info" %}
-Note: Relevant `roles` are required for an **API Key** to successfully access Kustomer endpoints.
+Note: Relevant `roles` [org.permission.customer.create, org.permission.customer.read, org.permission.customer.update, org.tracking] are required for an **API Key** to successfully access Kustomer endpoints.
 Please check the [Kustomer Docs](https://support.kustomer.com/api-keys-SJs5YTIWX) for further information on how to do this.
 {% endhint %}

 {% hint style="info" %}